paketo-buildpacks/bundler/README.md

 $ ./scripts/package.sh
 ```
 This builds the buildpack's Go source using GOOS=linux by default.
 You can supply another value as the first argument to package.sh.

-## This CNB is not yet fully implemented.